Romanian Food: Take A Hearty Bite Out Of Romanian Cuisine With These 39 Dishes & Drinks

 Other Romanian Food You Must Try

-Pickles are an important part of Romanian cuisine.
+Pickles are an important part of many Romanian recipes and of Romanian cuisine in general.
 Most Romanians will pickle their own fruit and vegetables and compete with each other in how great the result is.

 This Romanian garlic sauce is amazing.
 And we expect you will develop a taste for it by the end of your trip.
-Or, just like the locals, you can end up ordering food which you can eat with it.
+Or, just like the locals, you can end up ordering food you can eat it with.